sersonSerson/Projects/README.md

 1.2.
 IntentRecognitionAirlines - classification task - to understand user's intent and generate respective response.

 1.3.
-IntentRecognitionChatbpot - chatbot that undestands user's intent from natural language query and responses with predefined answers.
+IntentRecognitionChatbot - chatbot that undestands user's intent from natural language query and responses with predefined answers.